telerik/blazor-docs/components/datepicker/overview.md

 * Validation - see the [Input Validation]({%slug common-features/input-validation%}) article.

+* `ValidateOn` - configures the event that will trigger the validation (if the validation is enabled).
+Read more in the [Validation Mode for Simple Inputs]({%slug common-features/input-validation%}#validation-mode-for-simple-inputs) section.

 The date picker is, essentially, a [date input]({%slug components/dateinput/overview%}) and a [calendar]({%slug components/calendar/overview%}) and the properties it exposes are mapped to the corresponding properties of these two components.
 You can read more about their behavior in the respective components' documentation.

 @[template](/_contentTemplates/date-inputs/format-placeholders.md#format-placeholder)